Herreos/Flyon/README.md

 # Flyon

-This is .NET Core 3.1 project that was patterned on the REST architectural style and contains simplified functionality from travel agency application.
+This is .NET Core 3.1 project that is patterned on the REST architectural style and contains simplified functionality of travel agency WEB application.

 The project was created in N-Tier Architecture.
 Presentation Tier is the closest to the user and contains controllers, view models, mappers and data validation.